raduleo19/Existential-Graphs-Reasoner/README.md

 For possible_deiterations, all subgraphs of a given node are iterated, and each one of them is searched in the other subgraphs.
 Same thing is happening to the atoms.
 All results are offloaded in a vector, along with results coming from recursion.
-At the end it is required to remove all duplicates in the result vector, since the same path may come from a subgraph in another subgraph.

 For possible_erasures, we tried two implementations, and decided that the recursion one is better suited to the coding style of the whole